Jay Presson Allen: Marnie

 While The Prime of Miss Jean Brodie was still an unproduced script, Alfred Hitchcock read it and offered Allen the script for Marnie (1964).
 Hitchcock brought Allen to California to work on the film at Universal Studios in the San Fernando Valley.
 Allen, who lived close by, would bicycle to work.
 This upset Hitchcock, who insisted that a limousine be sent for her every day, whether she wanted it or not.
-On days when she tried to walk to the studio, the limousine trailed along behind her.

-In Allen's opinion, she couldn't learn fast enough to make a first-rate movie, although she thought Marnie did have some good scenes in it.
+In Allen's opinion, she could not learn fast enough to make a first-rate movie, although she thought Marnie did have some good scenes in it.
 Hitchcock would have made her a director but she told him no. Said Allen: "It seems perfectly clear to me that any project takes a minimum of a year to direct.
 I like to get things on and over with. ...
 Did you ever hear the phrase, 'the lady proposes, the studio disposes'?
 I didn't make it up.
 I would never propose myself as a director."
 Under Hitchcock's mentoring, Allen developed the screenwriting talent she would use the rest of her career.
 Allen wrote that she never felt discriminated against.
 While being one of the rare female screenwriters in Hollywood in the 1960s, she said "almost all of the men I worked with were supportive.
 If I was getting a bum rap somewhere, I didn't know it."